katerib/babble-bot/project_plan.md

 **Week 6: Aug 7 - Aug 13**
 _Estimated hours of work: 6_
-- [ ] Implement calculated session management commands
+- [x] Implement calculated session management commands
-    - [x] /update
+    - [x] /progress
     - [x] must print after all updates sent, not after each update
     - [x] calculate custom ranges if initialized w/ no. other than 0